Kennedy-Lugar Youth Exchange & Study (YES)

 “An essential component of Between the Lines is encouraging participants to explore the unfamiliar and unknown in a safe and supportive setting.
 Please describe a time in your past when you had to engage with a new situation, person, or idea that initially felt uncomfortable or strange.
 How did you proceed?
 If you had the chance, what would you do the same, and what would you do differently?”

-(2) A personal statement (no more than three pages) in response to the following prompt:
+(2) An essay (no more than three pages) in response to the following prompt:

 “In our daily lives, we navigate many different roles—student, sibling, daughter, son, peer.
 We negotiate family, friends, religious groups, as well as class, gender, race, country, and so many other groups, adjusting the way we speak or behave to fit the demands of each encounter.
 As we move through the day, we work through how and why we occupy each particular role.
 What do you consider to be the strongest, most central aspects of your identity?
 What does it mean to you to be a member of (or seen as a member of) a particular group?
 In what way does your identity influence you as a creative writer and reader?”